-30. Student was discharged from Outback on September 23, 2021.83 That same day, Parents enrolled Student at LiveStrong House for continued treatment.84 When Parents enrolled Student at LiveStrong House, they completed a number of forms, including an Informed Consent for Treatment and Participation and a Confidentiality and Health Insurance Portability and Accountability Act of 1996 (HIPAA) Policy.85 In the Informed Consent for Treatment Form, Parents acknowledged that if Student was "removed from [LiveStrong House] against the advice of the treatment team's recommendations, that [Student] would be discharged Against Medical Advice."86 And in the Confidentiality and HIPAA Policy, Parents acknowledged that LiveStrong House complies with HIPAA requirements.87
+30. Student was discharged from Outback on September 23, 2021.
+That same day, Parents enrolled Student at LiveStrong House for continued treatment.
+When Parents enrolled Student at LiveStrong House, they completed a number of forms, including an Informed Consent for Treatment and Participation and a Confidentiality and Health Insurance Portability and Accountability Act of 1996 (HIPAA) Policy.
+In the Informed Consent for Treatment Form, Parents acknowledged that if Student was "removed from [LiveStrong House] against the advice of the treatment team's recommendations, that [Student] would be discharged Against Medical Advice."
+And in the Confidentiality and HIPAA Policy, Parents acknowledged that LiveStrong House complies with HIPAA requirements.

-77 Id.78 Exhibit G at 3-10.
+Id.
+Exhibit G at 3-10.

-79 Exhibit G at 10-26.
+Exhibit G at 10-26.

-80 Exhibit G at 26.
+Exhibit G at 26.

-81 Id.82 Id.83 Exhibit G at 31.
+Id.
+Id.
+Exhibit G at 31.

-84 Exhibit D at 95.
+Exhibit D at 95.

-85 Exhibit D at 103-04 and 106.
+Exhibit D at 103-04 and 106.

-86 Exhibit D at 104.
+Exhibit D at 104.

-87 Exhibit D at 106.
+Exhibit D at 106.

-31. LiveStrong House is a residential support program that provides treatment for mental health conditions and processing disorders.88 Its clinicians include licensed clinical social workers that provide mental health treatment and bill medical insurance carriers for that treatment.89 Its treatment modalities include rational behavior therapy, cognitive behavior therapy, solution focused therapy, recreational therapy, motivational interviewing, dialectal behavior treatment, neurofeedback, group therapy, family therapy, individual therapy, and a therapeutic community.90 a.
-First, Student received individual counseling two times per week, where he worked on issues including identifying goals outside of academics, challenging negative self-talk, developing emotional language, addressing symptoms of depression, communicating with Parents, challenging irrational beliefs, addressing suicidal ideation, and addressing symptoms of avoidance personality disorder.92 b.
-Second, Student received ongoing neurofeedback, which involved placing electrodes on his scalp to target areas where brain wave activity needed regulation.93
+31. LiveStrong House is a residential support program that provides treatment for mental health conditions and processing disorders.
+Its clinicians include licensed clinical social workers that provide mental health treatment and bill medical insurance carriers for that treatment.
+Its treatment modalities include rational behavior therapy, cognitive behavior therapy, solution focused therapy, recreational therapy, motivational interviewing, dialectal behavior treatment, neurofeedback, group therapy, family therapy, individual therapy, and a therapeutic community.

-32. During his time at LiveStrong House, Student received extensive treatment for his mental health diagnoses pursuant to a Treatment Plan, including the diagnoses that were not listed in Dr. Corelli's educational assessment.91
+32. During his time at LiveStrong House, Student received extensive treatment for his mental health diagnoses pursuant to a Treatment Plan, including the diagnoses that were not listed in Dr. Corelli's educational assessment.